 The Reaction To The DCEU Movies So Far

-The year is 2013, Nolan’s TDK trilogy is no longer with us, and DC is using Zack Snyder’s Man of Steel has the launching point for the new DC world.
-I remember at the time, I wasn’t the biggest of Superman fan, I really didn’t know a whole lot about the character except for what I had read in some comics.
-The trailers started pouring i n and I was hooked instantly.
+The year is 2013, Nolan’s TDK trilogy is no longer with us, and DC is using Zack Snyder’s Man of Steel as the launching point for the new DC world.
+I remember at the time, I wasn’t the biggest Superman fan, I really didn’t know a whole lot about the character except for what I had read in some comics.
+The trailers started pouring in and I was hooked instantly.
 I was intrigued with the new outlook and take on the classic character.
 Don’t get me wrong, Superman is a very difficult character to bring to life on the big screen.
-His essentially unstoppable so anyone you pin against him, is no match, his powers are unlimited.
+He’s essentially unstoppable so anyone you pin against him, is no match, his powers are unlimited.
 Henry Cahill was tapped to play the Man of Steel and he looked like he was literally ripped from the comic books.
-The rest of the cast was incredible with Michael Shannon, Amy Adams Diane Lane and Kevin Costner.
+The rest of the cast was incredible with Michael Shannon, Amy Adams Diane Lane, and Kevin Costner.
 They were trying a new take, and it wasn’t met with the best reactions.
-They went with TDK template, and they changed his mythos and overall character and it was met with some serious backlash.
-They wanted to ground his character is philosophy and Snyder certainly had a vision for him.
-Man of Steel just kind of fell short of expectations and more importantly didn’t do what Iron Man did all the way back in 2008, which was begin a “shared universe.”
-Personally I loved Man of Steel, from the cinematography to Hans Simmer’s epic score, I fell in love with this Superman, just it wasn’t the start to the new DC universe WB wanted.
-After the slow start with Man of Steel, WB decided to kick things into high gear, and announced Batman v.
+They went with the TDK template, and they changed his mythos and overall character and it was met with some serious backlash.
+They wanted to ground his character as philosophy and Snyder certainly had a vision for him.
+Man of Steel just kind of fell short of expectations and more importantly didn’t do what Iron Man did all the way back in 2008, which was beginning a “shared universe.”
+Personally, I loved Man of Steel, from the cinematography to Hans Simmer’s epic score, I fell in love with this Superman, just it wasn’t the start to the new DC universe WB wanted.
+After the slow start with Man of Steel, WB decided to kick things into high gear and announced Batman v.
 Superman and everyone lost their goddamn minds.
-I remember it was at Comic-Con and they gave the Batman speech to Superman at the end of The Dark Knight Returns, and I thought to myself, “if they pull this thing off in live action, it will be the greatest thing ever made.”
+I remember it was at Comic-Con and they gave the Batman speech to Superman at the end of The Dark Knight Returns, and I thought to myself, “if they pull this thing off in live-action, it will be the greatest thing ever made.”
 Shortly after, they pinned Ben Affleck to play the Caped Crusader, and the internet was very torn.
-From the get go, I have always believed Affleck would kill it has Batman, and he has honestly been the best thing in the DCEU so far.
+From the get-go, I have always believed Affleck would kill it as Batman, and he has honestly been the best thing in the DCEU so far.
 Later they grabbed Gal Gadot to play Wonder Woman, and no one was on board with that decision.
 Only being in a few Fast and Furious movies, people didn’t know if she had the acting chops to play this role.
 That’s all in the past now, because Gal was born to play the warrior princess.
 Everything behind Batman v Superman, from the trailers, the ads, posters, seemed like this was going to be a home run.
 Then it was released………..

+Shortly after the release of Batman v Superman fans were divided, critics were firmly set in place and executives over at WB were dumbfounded about their situation.
+They just released a movie with both Batman and Superman and even Wonder Woman, and boy it was not met with a positive reaction.
+I think this was the start of the downfall for the DCEU.
 Now we had another DCEU movie coming out in 2016, Suicide Squad, which was put together with duck tape and glue.
 Script was written in 6 weeks, and this movie ended up being a complete and utter disaster.
 The trailers for this movie were incredible, I couldn’t wait and I haven’t watched Suicide Squad since opening night.
-Biggest take away, was obviously reintroducing The Joker, making Jared Leto a soccer hooligan.
+The biggest takeaway was obviously reintroducing The Joker, making Jared Leto a soccer hooligan.
 Stick to what you know, don’t drastically change this iconic character, especially after what Heath Ledger did in TDK.
 Leto was just okay, there wasn’t enough of him, and now his future in the DCEU is up in the air.
-Harley Quinn was the best part of the movie, Margot Robbie was born to play her, and I really hope she comes back, because I think in a better movie, under better direction, she could probably give a Ledger type performance in a future DCEU movie.
+Harley Quinn was the best part of the movie, Margot Robbie was born to play her, and I really hope she comes back because I think in a better movie, under better direction, she could probably give a Ledger-type performance in a future DCEU movie.
 So 3 movies in a row for WB and the DCEU and three strikes.
 You’re out right?
-Well thank the lord for Patty Jenkins and Wonder Woman, because they were up next.
+Well, thank the lord for Patty Jenkins and Wonder Woman, because they were up next.
 We waited almost a year for the next DCEU movie to hit theatres and it was worth the wait.
 Wonder Woman, the most successful film of the year (so far), 92 percent of Rotten Tomatoes, the highest prior to that was 55% for Man of Steel.
-People thought this could be the turn around WB needed, Wonder Woman felt fresh, felt like Patty Jenkins had passion behind this project, that is wasn’t rushed and it was just a simple origin story movie.
+People thought this could be the turnaround WB needed, Wonder Woman felt fresh, felt like Patty Jenkins had passion behind this project, that it wasn’t rushed and it was just a simple origin story movie.
 It’s exactly what the doctor ordered.
 The DCEU was saved!
 Or so we thought.
 Well then the marketing campaign started for Justice League and well we all know how this turned out.
 I already wrote a ton of Justice League, I’ll say this, it’s a bummer what happened to Zack’s movie, that isn’t right, I hope we see his cut of the movie because it does sound amazing.

 What I think WB Needs To Do Going Forward